 The reason to choose A.aspera and T.ammi was their long-standing history as effective antimicrobial and anti-inflammatory agents.
 Several studies reported that A.aspera [30-31] and T.ammi [32-33] exhibited antibacterial and antifungal activity against various oral microorganisms like Streptococcus mutans, Lactobacillus acidophilus, E.faecalis and Candida albicans.
-In addition to this, Gokhale et al. [34] reported the antiinflammatory effects of A.aspera in inbred Wistar rats and Swiss albino mice.
+In addition to this, Gokhale et al. [34] reported the anti-inflammatory effects of A.aspera in inbred Wistar rats and Swiss albino mice.
 In this study, and in line with two previous studies [35-36], T.ammi demonstrated significant antibacterial activity against E.faecalis.
-Recent published in vitro [37] and clinical trial-based [38] studies reported that the combined use of A.aspera and T.ammi exhibits antibacterial activity against specific periodontal pathogens.

 In this study, FIC, MBC, and ZOI were used to assess the antibacterial properties of PEM and polyherbal intracanal medicament in place of culture techniques.
 The FIC index is viewed as the gold standard for determining the interaction between various natural products [18].
 Focusing on single target compounds including herbal products does not generate long-term alternatives to antimicrobial resistance.
 Resistance to crude extracts is less common than resistance to single actives.
 As a result, research focusing on antimicrobial combinations can lead to a breakthrough that addresses the growing potential problem concerning antimicrobial resistance [18].
 It was found that PEMs have a lower MIC than their individual constituent plant extracts.
 This indicates that PEM is more effective bacterial growth inhibitor, which could be due to the combined effect of bioactive substances present in the individual extracts, an additive interaction was observed as reflected by the FIC index.
 However, a similar MBC value as PEM indicates that it exhibits a similar bactericidal effect against E.faecalis.

-Previous studies observed that preliminary phytochemical analysis of both extracts indicated the presence of flavonoids, alkaloids, tannins, phenolic compounds and steroids [39-40].
-Flavonoids present in A.aspera are responsible for antibacterial activity, according to Pandey et al. [41].
-Moreover, Modareskia et al. [42] revealed that the major constituents in T.ammi were phenolic compounds (Thymol- 59.9-96.4%, pcymene- 0.6-21.2%, γ-terpinene- 0.2-17.8%, and carvacrol- 0.4-2.8%) exhibit strong antibacterial activity.
+Previous studies observed that preliminary phytochemical analysis of both extracts indicated the presence of flavonoids, alkaloids, tannins, phenolic compounds and steroids [37-38].
+Flavonoids present in A.aspera are responsible for antibacterial activity, according to Pandey et al. [39].
+Moreover, Modareskia et al. [40] revealed that the major constituents in T.ammi were phenolic compounds (Thymol- 59.9-96.4%, pcymene- 0.6-21.2%, γ-terpinene- 0.2-17.8%, and carvacrol- 0.4-2.8%) exhibit strong antibacterial activity.